Leong Sin Nam: Tin mining

-Upon his arrival in Malaya Leong Sin Nam first worked as a mining labourer then as a purchasing clerk in Perak.
+Upon his arrival in Malaya Leong Sin Nam first worked as a mining labourer and then as a purchasing clerk in Perak.
 He worked and lived in a mining "kongsi" under the "Co-Operative System", commonly known as the "Fun-Si-Kai", whereby the employed entered himself as a shareholder, identifying his fortune with those of the mine.
 It was a long and hard struggle to make ends meet in the beginning, but with perseverance and self-denial, he succeeded brilliantly.
 He steadily climbed the ladder to become a supervisor.
 He was hardworking and made the best of his job.
 His employer, Leong Pit Loo, trusted and relied heavily on him for advice.
 In 1906, at age 25 years, they both went to Keng Chiow, China to investigate and learn more about the mining industry.
 This and other experiences laid the foundation for his future mining business.
 Leong Sin Nam once worked in the Leong Fee's tin mine at Tambun, four miles (6 km) away from Ipoh.

 After working for several years, Leong Sin Nam saved some money and ventured into tin mining with other miners.
 He had several disappointments.
 His first break came in Telok Kruin.
 With a capital of $200 he entered into partnership with other miners and made a few thousand dollars.
 The price of tin was high then at $89 per pickul in 1906.
 Tin mining and prosperity in the Kinta valley had already surpassed Larut in importance.
 Tin was discovered in Kinta in the 1880s.
 In 1908 the Ipoh Tronoh branch railway opened.
 The railway line ran through rich mining centres like Menglembu, Lahat, Papan, Pusing and Siputeh.

 In 1910 Leong Sin Nam started the Sin Nam Kongsi in Menglembu.
 The Leong Sin Nam Lode Mine was very profitable and with the profits he bought two other mines, one in Pusing in 1912 and the other at Falim in 1913.
 The Leong Sin Nam Lode mine was abandoned in 1917 because of subterranean streams which made mining activities dangerous.
 Attempts to pump out the water failed.